Tenant Rights Attorneys in San Francisco

 Tenant Rights Counseling

 Whether you have an active dispute with your landlord or simply wish to better understand your rights, we are here for you.
-We offer two types of attorney consultations.
+We offer three types of attorney consultations:

 After the expiration of a notice to quit or a notice of termination of tenancy, a landlord may file an unlawful detainer (eviction) lawsuit to recover possession of rental unit.
 Unscrupulous landlords who are hoping to get rid of tenants paying low rent in rent-controlled jurisdictions may file frivolous or meritless unlawful detainer lawsuits in the hope that tenants will give up without a fight and move out because they cannot afford legal counsel.
 If your landlord has filed an unlawful detainer lawsuit against you, contact a tenant rights attorney immediately, as the deadline for a tenant response is very short.
 We are here to help.